-If you want to visit Quebec (or move there) you really should learn French.
-Unfortunately until now, almost all programs for learning the French language online only taught the accent and usage from France.
+If you want to visit or move to the French speaking parts of Canada you really should learn French.
+Unfortunately until now, almost all programs for learning French only taught the French accent and usage from Paris France.

 If you want to learn French the way it’s spoken in France, please go to our main Learn French Online site.

 Paris French Doesn’t Always Work in Canada

 I remember some friends from France telling me how they were absolutely unable to communicate with a bus driver in Montreal when they first arrived in Montreal.

 To help solve this problem, Language101.com has developed Canadian French 1, 2 and 3 packages, to help you learn Canadian French online.